Convoy of fleeing civilians ambushed in besieged Mozambique town

 MAPUTO (Reuters) - Suspected Islamist insurgents attacked a convoy of fleeing civilians, including foreign workers, as fighting continued in a northern Mozambique town that is near a number of gas projects, security and diplomatic sources said.

-At least one person was killed and a number injured in Friday’s attack, according to the three sources and three organizations with employees inside a hotel where people have been taking refuge in the town of Palma.
+At least one person was killed and a number wounded in Friday’s attack, according to three sources and three organizations with employees inside a hotel where people have been taking refuge in the town of Palma.

-Mozambique’s government had said that security forces were working to restore order in Palma, which is adjacent to gas projects worth $60 billion led by oil majors including Total, after it came under a three-pronged attack on Wednesday.
+French energy group Total said on Saturday it had postponed the restart of work at its site near Palma, a logistics hub adjacent to gas projects worth $60 billion.
+No project staff were among the victims of the fighting, it said.

+The attack on Palma began just hours after Total said on Wednesday that it would resume work at its $20 billion project after halting operations in January due to security concerns.

 Nearly 200 people had been sheltering in the Amarula Palma hotel during the attack, according to three diplomats and one of the organisations with people inside.